mljs/distance/README.md

 ## Contributing

 A new metric should normally be in its own file in the src/dist directory.
-There should be a corresponding test file.
+There should be a corresponding test file in test/dist.
 The metric should be then added in the exports of src/index.js with a relatively small but understandable name (use camelCase).
 It should also be added to this README with either a link to the formula or an inline description.

 ## Test